 Specifics To This Recipe

-Use the method outlined in How To Make Soap Using Cold Process plus the following recipe specific steps:
+Use the method outlined above plus the following recipe specific steps:

 - In Step 1 – Put the chamomile teabags into a bowl Boil the mineral water and pour it over them.
 Once cooled, strain, and reserve the infusion.
 Substitute the water for the infusion in the cold process method step 3.